briandrum/codes.forchagrin.com/_posts/2022-04-25-ordinance-2022-19-an-ordinance-amending-the-planning-and-zoning-code-of-the-village-of-chagrin-falls-by-adding-section-1105.08-of-the-planning-and-zoning-code-and-amending-section-1307.01-of-the-building-code-and-amending-section-1501.05-of.md

 **Section 2.** The Building Code is hereby amended, by adding the following language to 1307.01 of the Building Code as follows:

-> Whenever any board, commission, or official (collectively “Approving
+> Whenever any board, commission, or official (collectively "Approving
-> Authority”) has been delegated the power to approve plans, issue permits
+> Authority") has been delegated the power to approve plans, issue permits
 > and/or to approve development, construction, reconstruction or renovation of
 > land, buildings or structures within the Village, such Approving Authority may
 > impose conditions, so long as such conditions are in compliance with any